If you want to create a successful SEO strategy in 2023 it should be for 2 reasons:

-An SEO strategy is the process of planning and implementing how to optimise your website for increased search engine visibility.
-It’s also about understanding how SEO fits into your overall sales and marketing strategy.
-A well-planned SEO strategy outlines where your website is now in terms of search engine visibility, where you want it to be and finally, what steps will you take to reach your SEO goals?
+An SEO strategy is the process of planning and implementing how to optimise your website for increased visibility on search engines.
+It’s also about understanding how search engine marketing fits into your overall marketing plan.

-TL;DR Version: An SEO strategy is a process you follow to get more organic traffic.
+TL;DR Version: An SEO strategy is a process you follow to get more organic traffic and sales from search engines.

-Here are the steps to implementing an SEO strategy in 2021:
+Here are the steps you should consider as part of your SEO strategy in 2023:

 You’re here because you want more traffic, right?